 |Project Research and Design|

 In year two, you’ll turn serious ideas into viable business plans paying close attention to end users’ technology habits.
-Understand the social systems that are at the core of your ideas and the shared context between users and other stakeholders that makes technological designs such a success.
-You’ll come to appreciate that tastes differ and that international tastes differ even more.
-The international classroom at UXD offers you a unique opportunity to experience first-hand how different cultures experience technology.
-It will also allow you to better cater the world’s product needs.
-Furthermore, in the first two modules of year two, you can follow a minor programme, exchange, or go on an internship at an international company, like Capgemini, Intel or Apple.
+Understand the social systems at the core of your ideas - the relationship between users and stakeholders that makes technological designs such a success.
+You’ll come to appreciate that tastes differ - and international tastes differ even more.
+In our international classroom at UXD you’ll experience how different cultures experience technology and how to cater for the world’s product needs.
+In the first two modules of year two, you’ll take a minor programme or go on an exchange or internship at a giant like Capgemini, Intel or Apple.

-In year three, you’ll implement all the aspects of UXD during your graduation project.
-During this project, you’ll work closely with existing companies.
-You could examine the market potential for one of your ideas at an established company like BOSCH, or render the blueprints of cost efficient tablets for schools in Kenya.
-But don’t picture yourself standing next to your digital masterpiece just yet, because year three starts with in-depth courses that expand on the complexity of UXD.
-We explore the relevance and impact of your ideas on society.
-You’ll take the needs of stakeholders into careful consideration and take even more responsibility for the designing process.
-That way, you won’t face any unpleasant surprises when you kick-start your career as a digital pioneer.
+In year three, you’ll apply ‘all things UXD’ during your graduation project working closely with a company.
+You could examine the market potential for one of your ideas at an established company like BOSCH, or offer blueprints of cost efficient tablets to schools in Kenya.
+But don’t picture yourself next to your digital masterpiece just yet.
+Year three starts with in-depth courses on the complexities of UXD.
+We’ll explore the relevance and impact of your ideas on society.
+You’ll carefully consider the needs of stakeholders and take more responsibility for the design process.
+That way, you’ll be ready to pack a punch in your new career as a digital pioneer.

-If needed, a personal supervisor can help you keep track of your study progress and guide your career and personal development.
-Furthermore, a coaching assistant - usually a (recent) graduate - can also tutor you.
-He/she can assist you with the day‐to‐day practicalities of studying UXD, for example, by improving your time management skills, or finding the right people within the programme to answer more complicated questions.
+An assigned supervisor will help you keep track of your progress and guide your career and personal development.
+A coaching assistant - usually a recent graduate - can also tutor you.
+They’ll assist you with the day‐to‐day practicalities of UXD, for example, improving your time management skills or finding the right people to answer those complicated questions.